-Boston Townscape Heritage Initiative, which was set up to reinvigorate historic buildings in the town centre, is eager to encourage young people in the community to take part.
+Boston Townscape Heritage Project, which was set up to reinvigorate historic buildings in the town centre, is eager to encourage young people to take part.

-The scheme, which was awarded a grant of £1.8 million by the National Lottery Heritage Fund, will focus on repairing shop fronts at 16 and 17 Market Place, and the Dolphin Lane.
+The initiative, which was awarded a grant of £1.8 million by the National Lottery Heritage Fund, will aim to repair features of historic properties at Market Place and Dolphin Lane.

-Activities that are carried out by the Youth Board include work placements, working on art-related projects and creating YouTube videos about the area, and performing.
+Activities that involve the Youth Board include work placements and the chance to work on projects such as performing arts and creating YouTube videos about the town.

-Elsewhere in Boston, St Botolph’s church partners with schools to help educate students on their historic surroundings.
+Elsewhere in Boston, St Botolph’s church also educates young people on their historic surroundings through partnerships with schools.

-Commercial manager Adam Kelk said: “We work really well with our local schools, both primary and secondary, and we offer traineeships and projects through our volunteering.”
+Commercial manager at the Church, Adam Kelk, said: “We work really well with our local schools, both primary and secondary, and we offer traineeships and projects through our volunteering.”